hemanthkumargr/docs/commercialFeatures/Sagepay-Advance-Configuration.md

 * `successUrl` - the destination in your app that Sagepay redirect backs to if a successful transaction
 * `failureUrl` - the destination in your app that Sagepay redirect backs to if a unsuccessful transaction
 * `purchaseUrl` - the action for your form to be submitted to Sagepay
-* `redirectFormPath` - the location of your file the contains the form to be submitted to Sagepay    (i.e. /checkout/sagepayRedirectForm)

 See [[Sagepay Environment Setup]] to learn how to configure the variable properties.